AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Question-Aware Data Prep for TQA

 \subsection{Data Prep for TQA}

-Unlike traditional data prep, for \textbf{question-aware data prep for TQA}, we need to \emph{tailor table $T$ to specific needs of question $Q$}.
+\revise{ In contrast to traditional data prep, \emph{question-aware data prep for TQA} focuses on \emph{adapting the table $T$ to the specific informational needs of a given question $Q$}, thereby enhancing the semantic alignment between the structured table and the NL question. }

-\stitle{Data Prep Operations.} To meet the new requirements of data prep for TQA, this paper defines high-level, logical \textbf{data prep operations} (or \emph{operations} for short) to formalize the \emph{question-aware} data prep tasks, such as column augmentation, question-aware value normalization or conversion, and column filtering.
+\stitle{Data Prep Operations.} To meet the new requirements of data prep for TQA, this paper defines high-level, logical \textbf{data prep operations} (or \emph{operations} for short) to formalize the \emph{question-aware} data prep tasks.
 Formally, an operation, denoted as $o$, encapsulates a specific question-aware data prep task that transforms table $T$ into another table $T'$, \ie $T' = o(T)$.

-Specifically, this paper considers the following three types of operations.
+\revise{ As shown in Figure~\ref{fig:error_instance_record}, the majority of TQA errors arise from inadequately addressing three key data prep issues: \emph{missing semantics}, \emph{inconsistent values}, and \emph{irrelevant columns}.
+To address the challenges, we introduce three types of data prep operations. }

-\bi \item \term{Augment}: a data prep task that augments a new column for table $T$ based on existing columns, to better answer $Q$.
-This task typically involves column combinations via arithmetic operations, value extraction and inference, etc. \item \term{Normalize}: a data prep task that normalize types or formats of the values in a column of $T$ based on the needs of $Q$.
-This task typically involves value representation or format normalization, type conversion, etc. \item \term{Filter}: A data prep task that filters out columns in $T$ that are not relevant to answering question $Q$.
+\bi \item \revise{\term{Derive}: A data prep task that derives a new column for table $T$ from existing columns, aimed at addressing the challenge of \emph{missing semantics}.
+This task typically involves operations such as combining columns through arithmetic computations, extracting relevant values, etc.} \item \term{Normalize}: a data prep task that normalizes types or formats of the values in a column of $T$ based on the needs of $Q$, \revise{aimed at addressing the challenge of \emph{inconsistent values}}.
+This task typically involves value representation or format normalization, type conversion, etc. \item \term{Filter}: A data prep task that filters out columns in $T$ that are not relevant to answer question $Q$, \revise{aimed at addressing the challenge of \emph{irrelevant columns}}.
 This is crucial for handling large tables to address the input token limitations and challenges in long-context understanding of LLMs~\cite{DBLP:journals/corr/abs-2404-02060}. \ei

 Given a high-level operation $o_i$, we define $f_i$ as its low-level \emph{implementation}, either by calling a well-established algorithm from a known Python library or using a customized Python program to meet the requirements of $o_i$.